debabrat321/Deep-learning-based-thread-detection-against-Zero-day-attack/README.md

 scalability, adaptability, and proficiency in detecting zero-day attacks in real-time.
 Our approach encompasses a combination of machine learning (ML) and deep learning (DL) techniques.
 By harnessing the capabilities of autoencoders and recurrent neural networks, we have developed an advanced IDS that not only identifies but also adapts to evolving attack strategies.
-Additionally, our methodology incorporates a thorough feature selection process, ensuring the system operates with high efficiency and minimal computational burden
+Additionally, our methodology incorporates a thorough feature selection process, ensuring the system operates with high efficiency and minimal computational burden.

+Dataset used: NSL -KDD, UNSW NB-15